Unity-Technologies/com.unity.probuilder/Documentation~/auto-uvs-actions.md

 # Actions panel: Auto UV Mode

 In Auto mode, the **Actions** panel displays the **UV Mode: Auto** label and the settings for automatic texture mapping.
 To access this panel, click the **Convert to Auto** button from the [Actions panel in Manual UV Mode](manual-uvs-actions.md).

-The Auto mode provides the following tools to help you with texture mapping:
+The Auto mode provides the following features to help you with texture mapping:

 * The [Tiling &amp; Alignment](#Alignment) section defines the Texture's basic layout.
-* The [Transform](#Transform) tools allow you to set the position, orientation, and scaling in U and V.
+* The [Transform](#Transform) section helps you set the position, orientation, and scaling in U and V.
 * The [Special](#Special) section provides settings for changing UV direction.
 * The [Texture Groups](#Groups) section helps you manage tiling across multiple faces using Texture groups.
 * Click the **Reset UVs** button when you want to clear any edits you made on the selected face(s).
-This can be very useful, especially if you are just learning how to use the ProBuilder texture mapping tools.
+This can be very useful, especially if you are just learning how to use ProBuilder for texture mapping.

 ![Actions Panel on the UV Editor window](images/UV_AutoActions.png)

 To switch back to the **Actions** panel in **Manual UV Mode** and convert all selected faces to [use manual UVs](auto-uvs-actions.md), click the **Convert to Manual** button.

 > **Tip:** When you convert from Auto UVs to Manual there is no loss of resolution.
 However, if you modify vertices or edges individually in Manual mode, those changes don't transfer over to Auto mode.

 These settings are interconnected: if you change a **Transform** setting, it might affect something you previously set under the **Tiling &amp; Alignment** section.
 For example, the **Anchor** refers to a location on the original UV face that has a **Tiling** value of 1.
 If you change the **Tiling** (scale) value, you might need to readjust the **Offset** to compensate.